Anno 2008

 In addition to the fact that humans themselves shape both the behaviour and the image of dogs, the relationship of slave – master has long hidden that also dogs in freedom are cultural beings.
 Dog packs behave differently depending on the environment.
 Therefore, when we talk about dogs in freedom, we must decide whether we are talking about outcast dog packs in Sofia in Bulgaria as here in the exhibition, about the dogs in the Chinese village of Que in Yang Fudong’s work East of Que Village (which can be seen at Bonniers konsthall until 21/12) or about free family dogs in India or wild dogs in Australia etcetera.
 And further more, if we are talking about dogs that live resourcefully or under constant threats and lack of food?
 And about what kind of dynamics have evolved in harmony or at odds with the environment of these dog cultures?
 And perhaps of the case, as has been found in recent wolf research, that cultures may differ; harmony characterizes one pack, tyranny another, circulation a third, and rigid division of responsibilities a fourth.

 How can we understand the conditions of the dogs in the work Hierarchy?
 Does it resemble any historical situation that people can recognize?
-Would the dogs have acted differently if, since they were small, had they always been served this mountain of food?
-One thing is certain: lack of resources or sudden abundance brings out the paltryness of us social mammals: This is mine not yours, don’t come here!
+Would the dogs have acted differently if, since they were small, they had always been served this mountain of food?
+One thing is certain: lack of resources or sudden abundance brings out the paltryness of us social mammals: This is mine, not yours; don’t come here!
 What the work Hierarchy can’t tell you, is how dogs ’really’ are.
-Just as images of destitute people, or human war scenes, show human nature no more than other, more positive images, so the film does not show the ’nature’ of dogs more than other more idyllic images would.
+Just as images of destitute people or human war scenes show human nature no more than other more positive images, so the film does not show the ’nature’ of dogs more than other more idyllic images would.
 Violent images show what has happened, but it only shows one image, and it does not show what is possible, simultaneously or in the future.
 Because such stories would require endless amounts of film and colour.

 An owned dog is a dog that in an instant can turn into a dead thing by being disposed of, euthanized, executed.
 Friendship should not be possible.
 However, we know that friendship is possible.
 That it is created.
 Subjects recognize subjects and seek equalizing agreements, in individual relationships between individuals from these different social mammal species.
 Such friendship requires freedom, volunteerism, choice.
 And it demands, in Alberoni’s words, that “friendship permits one to leave”.
 Strömbeck’s exhibition shows this possibility of equalizing subjectship.
 But above all, it shows how fragile this friendship is.
 How this web of trusting acts — the ecosystem of friendship — through the actions we are being served, may be about to collapse.

 The art of socializing, human or other living being, is a deep thing.
-Friendships which are in danger of being consumed are a deep thing; trust is a deep thing.
+Friendships in danger of being consumed are a deep thing; trust is a deep thing.
 The friend who was taken for granted may be on their way to leave.
 Our part of a new agreement could be to open the door, let the friend go and, hopefully, see them return.

-Lecture 11th October 2008 at Uppsala Art Museum, Uppsala, Sweden
+Lecture 11 October 2008 at Uppsala Art Museum, Uppsala, Sweden

 Previously published as essay in the collection When Culture Becomes Nature (2013) p.
 285